cmerkes/eDNA_field_study/README.md

   - `positiveSampleCoef.stan`: The Stan model that is called by the R script.
   - `simSampleSize.R`: R script that takes the output from the model and calculates the number of samples required for one positive detection.

+## Data

+The data used in this project belong to the USFWS and the point of contact is Erica Mize: erica_mize@fws.gov

 ## Contact for code

 Primary code developer:  Richard A. Erickson (rerickson@usgs.gov)